Amsterdam/signals-frontend/README.md

 Install a specific node version with *nvm* and make it the active node version:

-    nvm install 11.15.0
+    nvm install 11.15
-    nvm use 11.15.0
+    nvm use 11.15

-If you would like to use your system *Node* version as default, you could alias it to the default🐚
+If you would like to use your system *Node* version as default, you could alias it to the default:

     nvm alias default system

-To specify the Node version for your project you could create an **.nvmrc** file, for example:

-    echo 11.15.0 > ~/projects/signals-frontend/.nvmrc
-    npm start

 ## Installation